Diwali Essay in English : 10 Points

 Which festival is observed by Hindus, Jains, and a few Buddhists who are notably the Newar Buddhists.
 All the people come together and give sweets and savories to each other, doing shopping for new dresses, performing rituals such as puja at homes, decorating their homes at their finest.

 This five-day festival which marks the importance of the victory of good over the evil which is Lord Krishna killed Narakasura, this is celebrated by lighting up fireworks.
-The whole concept of Diwali has been mentioned in the Sanskrit scriptures in the early ages of ti
+The whole concept of Diwali has been mentioned in the Sanskrit scriptures in the early ages of times

 Diwali Essay in English in 500 Words